GordonBeeming/poc-docker-secure-network/docs/integration-with-copilot-here-options.md

    docker run -v ./network.json:/work/.copilot_here/network.json:rw ...
    ```

-4. **CA Trust**: The proxy generates a CA certificate that must be trusted by the container's applications.
-This happens in the entrypoint via `update-ca-certificates`.
+4. **CA Trust**: The proxy generates a CA certificate that must be trusted by the container's applications:
+   - Options 1-5: Handled in entrypoint via `update-ca-certificates`
+   - Options 6-7: CA shared via Docker volume mount, trusted on container startup

 5. **Caching Considerations**: With Docker layer caching, the Rust build only re-runs when `Cargo.toml` or `src/` changes.
 This makes Option 1 and 3 more viable than initial build time suggests.